AmashOnBlitz/MinecraftAutoClicker/readme.md

 <div align="center">
   <img src="Images/icon.ico" width="80" />
   <h1>Minecraft Auto Clicker</h1>
-  <p>DLL injector + auto-clicker that I built from bare APIs while learning Win32 and Direct2D.<br/>Injects into a running Minecraft process and handles clicking with enough jitter to feel human.</p>
+  <p>DLL injector + auto-clicker I built basically from scratch while learning Win32 and Direct2D.<br/>Injects into a running Minecraft process and handles clicking with enough jitter to not look sus.</p>
 </div>

-> **The injection and overlay system is built generically**, the same approach works for attaching to **other processes (games, desktop apps, anything with a window)**.
-Minecraft is just the target here, but the DLL injection, Direct2D overlay, and thread architecture carry over to whatever you want to hook into.
+The injection and overlay system is pretty generic honestly, same approach would work for attaching to other processes, games, desktop apps, whatever has a window.
+Minecraft is just what I tested against but the DLL injection, Direct2D overlay and thread stuff carries over to pretty much anything you want to hook into.

----

 ![App Main Window](Images/AppMainWindow.png)

-## What it does
+## What it actually does

-Inject the DLL, and a few background threads kick off handling everything:
+Inject the DLL and a few background threads start up handling everything:
-- **Auto-clicking** - left or right click at a set CPS (Clicks Per Second), with jittered delays and occasional micro-bursts so the pattern doesn't look robotic
+- **Auto-clicking** left or right click at a set CPS (clicks per second), with jittered delays and occasional micro-bursts so the pattern doesnt look robotic
-- **Fly hack** - toggle creative-style flight in survival mode with adjustable speed, controlled from a dedicated panel tab
+- **Fly hack** toggle creative-style flight in survival with adjustable speed, controled from a separate panel tab
-- **Control panel** - a floating in-game panel rendered with Direct2D where you can tune CPS, cooldowns, keybinds, and fly settings without re-injecting
+- **Control panel** floating in-game panel rendered with Direct2D where you can tune CPS, cooldowns, keybinds, fly settings without having to re-inject every time
-- **Debug overlay** - a translucent HUD showing live CPS, average CPS, and expected CPS at a glance
+- **Debug overlay** translucent HUD showing live CPS, average CPS, expected CPS at a glance

-Settings persist to a binary file in `%AppData%\AcApp` (fallback : `%TEMP%`) so you don't have to reconfigure every session.
+Settings get saved to a binary file in `%AppData%\AcApp` (falls back to `%TEMP%` if that fails) so you dont have to reconfigure every single session.

 ![Minecraft Injected](Images/minecraftinjected.png)

-> **Note:** The panel shown above is from an older version - the Fly tab is not visible here as it didn't exist yet.
+> Note: panel shown above is an older version, Fly tab wasnt added yet at that point.

----

 ## Control Panel

 ![Control Panel](Images/ControlPanel.png)

-The control panel is fully custom-drawn using Direct2D - sliders, rotary knobs, dropdowns, checkboxes, the works.
-All widgets are remappable.
-The panel is split across three tabs: **Sliders**, **Keys**, and **Fly**.
+Whole control panel is custom drawn using Direct2D, sliders, rotary knobs, dropdowns, checkboxes, all of it.
+Everything is remappable.
+Panel has three tabs: **Sliders**, **Keys**, and **Fly**.

 | Setting | Range / Options |
 |---|---|